Gibbs–Helmholtz equation

-The Gibbs–Helmholtz equation is a thermodynamic equation used for calculating changes in the Gibbs free energy of a system as a function of temperature.
+The Gibbs–Helmholtz equation is a thermodynamic equation used to calculate changes in the Gibbs free energy of a system as a function of temperature.
 It was originally presented in an 1882 paper entitled "Die Thermodynamik chemischer Vorgänge" by Hermann von Helmholtz.
 It describes how the Gibbs free energy, which was presented originally by Josiah Willard Gibbs, varies with temperature.
+It was derived by Helmholtz first, and Gibbs derived it only 6 years later.
+The attribution to Gibbs goes back to Wilhelm Ostwald, who first translated Gibbs' monograph into German and promoted it in Europe.